WoNoMute/wonomute.github.io/workshops.md

 ### WoNoMute Oslo @ Zeb, Universitetet i Oslo

 The rest of the workshops will be held at the University of Oslo.

+_UPDATE, 12 MARCH 2020_
+#### Because of the Corona Virus (Covid-19), there will be some changes in our workshop plan this spring.
+From the 12th of March, we are not allowed to facilitate arrangmements on the University of Oslo campus.
+The first two workshops with Jessica Sligter will be arranged digitally, on the ZOOM.us platform, where anyone can participate from home.
+But we will have to postpone the workshops until week 12, because of practical considerations.
+We will keep you updated on all platforms, and those who have signed up on the workshops will get informed by mail.

 #### [12.
 Mars kl.
 17 - 19:  “Introduksjon til en DAW: Digital Audio Workstation” med Jessica Sligter](https://www.hf.uio.no/imv/english/research/news-and-events/events/other/wonomute/workshops/2020/dawintro/index.html)